Victor-Buendia/fn-challenge/README.md

 3. *dbt-run:* When the ingestion of step (2) is done, starts and runs dbt to execute the SQL scripts under `dbt/user_events/models` directory.
 4. *info:* Displays some useful information regarding map porting of the services.

+The PgAdmin4 server can be accessed at [http://localhost:5050](http://localhost:5050).

 ## Tech Stack

 The basic technologies used here are: